Mssjim/selfo.js/README.md

 </div>

 ## About
-selfo.js is an personal [node.js](https://nodejs.org) module that allows you to interact with the [Discord API] (https://discordapp.com/developers/docs/intro) focusing on self-bot accounts.
+selfo.js is an personal [node.js](https://nodejs.org) module forked from [Discord.js](https://github.com/discordjs/discord.js) that allows you to interact with the
+[Discord API](https://discordapp.com/developers/docs/intro) focusing on self-bot accounts.

 - Object-oriented
 - Predictable abstractions